 What you will learn

-As a Boatbuilding apprentice you will manufacture and assemble components that form the structure of a boat as well as working on the interior and exterior fit out of each marine craft.
+As a Boatbuilder apprentice, you will manufacture and assemble components that form the structure of a boat as well as working on the interior and exterior fit-out of each marine craft.
 You will also be required to read and interpret engineering and technical drawings to produce moulds, jigs, plugs and templates to create complex shapes using a variety of measuring equipment, machines and hand tools.

-You will use carpentry, electrical, plumbing and welding skills or become a boat builder.
+You will use carpentry, electrical, plumbing and welding skills to become a boat builder.
 The work could involve constructing frameworks, hulls and decks.
-You’ll be working as craftspeople and taking up more complex work without direct supervision on this apprenticeship.
+You’ll be working as craftspeople and taking up more complex work without direct supervision.

 Tasks typically include: